 It is evident that the modal square intends to show that there is only one modal negation for one modal affirmation, and in general the use of squares of opposition gains importance in Aristotle's logic not only because it confirms that every affirmation has only one negation, but also because it defines the types of opposition in modal categorical propositions and their corresponding truth logical values.
 Lukasiewicz (1951), p.
 137, identified this Aristotle's modal square and its implicit formulae with "a basic modal system" and takes it as "the foundation of any system of modal logic".
-These Aristotle's intuitions "(...) are the roots of our concepts of necessity and possibility".22

-Aristotle's implicit modal formulae are of two kinds: what he assumes and what he defines.
-He assumes that $A(P) \to P(P)$, but not vice versa, i.e., if something is true, then something is possible, or if something exists, then something is possible to exist.23 He does not accept the converse, for something possible could not come to exist.
-He also assumes that $N(P) \to A(P)$, but denies its converse.
+These Aristotle's intuitions "(...) are the roots of our concepts of necessity and possibility".22 something is possible to exist.23 He does not accept the converse, for something possible could not come to exist.
+He also assumes that $N(P) \rightarrow A(P)$, but denies its converse.
 Indeed, something that exists could not be necessary, but if it is necessary, that will exist.
 Indeed, necessity entails existence.

+Aristotle's implicit modal formulae are of two kinds: what he assumes and what he defines.
+He assumes that $A(P) \rightarrow P(P)$, but not vice versa, i.e., if something is true, then something is possible, or if something exists, then